collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review Process

-* If you are a repo maintainer, you will receive a notification by browser or email to let you know there is a pull request
+* When a pull request is submitted repo maintainers will receive a notification by browser or email to let them know there is a pull request
-* Follow the link to the pull request in the repo pull request tab in the browser
+* Follow the link to the pull request tab in the browser
 * Look over the information about the pull request.
-You can see the title and description and look at a file that will show all of the changes made.
+You can see the title and description and click on the “Files changed” link to see all of the changes that were made.

 Underneath that will be info about how to merge the pull request.
-There are two ways to merge
-* Via browser (click the buttons that say “Merge pull request” and “Confirm merge”)
-* Via command line in your local development environment
+* There will be a merge button that you can click to merge in the browser
+* Or there will be a link that says “command line instructions”

 </td></tr>